Skip to main content

 About

-• The game features satisfying movement mechanics that make it enjoyable to play, even when falling.
+• The game features smooth and satisfying movement mechanics that make it enjoyable to play.

 • The humor and narrative elements, including the Grindset podcast, add a fun layer to the gameplay experience.

-• The game is challenging but fair, with many recovery options that prevent excessive frustration.
+• The game is challenging but fair, with many recovery options that prevent excessive frustration from falls.

-• The controls can feel inconsistent and janky at times, leading to frustrating moments during gameplay.
+• The controls can feel inconsistent at times, leading to frustrating moments where players may fall unexpectedly.

 • gameplay